Esri/insights-scripting-guide/README.md

 ## Kernel Gateway Setup

-Insights supports connections to Jupyter's Kernel Gateway version 2.1.0.
-Jupyter's Kernel Gateway is an open source web server which is distributed through ```conda-forge``` and other channels.
-To learn how to setup a Kernel Gateway with the needed dependencies choose one of the following deployment sections.
+Insights supports connections to Jupyter's Kernel Gateway version 2.1.0, which is an open source web server distributed through ```conda-forge``` and other channels.
+To learn how to setup a Kernel Gateway with the required dependencies choose one of the following deployment sections.

 * [How to deploy a Kernel Gateway with dependencies using Anaconda](#How-to-deploy-a-Kernel-Gateway-with-dependencies-using-Anaconda)
 * [How to deploy a Kernel Gateway with dependencies using Docker](#How-to-deploy-a-Kernel-Gateway-with-dependencies-using-Docker)

+Insights Desktop readers should check out the topic on [How to deploy a Kernel Gateway for Insights Desktop](How-to-deploy-a-Kernel-Gateway-for-Insights-Desktop).

 ### How to deploy a Kernel Gateway with dependencies using Anaconda

-It's reccomended to read the section on Planning a Scipting Environment before following these steps.
+It's reccomended to read [Planning a Scipting Environment](#Planning-a-Scripting-Environment) before following these steps.

 1) Install [Anaconda v3.7](https://www.anaconda.com/distribution/#download-section)
 2) Create a folder named ```gateway```
-3) Copy ```selfsign.py``` and ```insights-base.yml``` into your ```gateway``` folder
+3) Copy ```selfsign.py``` and ```insights-base.yml``` into ```gateway``` folder
 4) Open _Anaconda's command promt_ and CD into the ```gateway``` folder
-5) Run the following commands
+5) Run below commands

     ```
     conda env create -f insights-base.yml